weibb123/crewAI_trip_planner/README.md

 ## Metrics to measure success
 percentage of automated tasks = (Number of automated Tasks / total number of tasks) * 100

+simply by keep track of how many tasks you neeed to research without AI and compute the percentage with AI assist.